The French pronoun Y replaces a place

 Je n’y ai pas mis les cartes.

-*This can be confusing because you will be tempted to replace a thing by a direct object pronoun.
+*This can be confusing because you will be tempted to replace a thing with direct object pronouns.

-Use direct object pronouns when the thing is not preceded by À.
+Use a direct object pronoun when a thing is not preceded by À.

 Penser à something (like an idea)

 Tu y réfléchis?

 Il arrive à faire ses devoirs.